-Running concurrent transactions at different isolation levels allows application designers to trade off concurrency and throughput.
+Running concurrent transactions at different isolation levels allows application designers to trade off concurrency and throughput for correctness.
 Lower isolation levels increase transaction concurrency at the risk of allowing transactions to observe a fuzzy or incorrect database state.
-Surprisingly, it is possible for some transactions to execute at the highest isolation level (perfect serializability) while a concurrently executing transaction running at a lower isolation level can access states that are not yet committed or that postdate states the transaction read earlier [GLPT].
+Surprisingly, some transactions can execute at the highest isolation level (perfect serializability) while concurrently executing transactions running at a lower isolation level can access states that are not yet committed or that postdate states the transaction read earlier [GLPT].
 Of course, transactions running at lower isolation levels can produce invalid data.
 Application designers must guard against a later transaction running at a higher isolation level accessing this invalid data and propagating such errors.

 The ANSI/ISO SQL-92 specifications [MS, ANSI] define four isolation levels: (1) READ UNCOMMITTED, (2) READ COMMITTED, (3) REPEATABLE READ, (4) SERIALIZABLE.
-These levels are defined with the classical serializability definition, plus three phenomena - prohibited operation subsequences: Dirty Read, Non-repeatable Read, and Phantom.
-The concept of a phenomenon is not explicitly defined in the ANSI specifications, but the specifications suggest that they are operation subsequences that may lead to anomalous (perhaps non-serializable) behavior.
+These levels are defined with the classical serializability definition, plus three prohibited operation subsequences, called phenomena: Dirty Read, Non-repeatable Read, and Phantom.
+The concept of a phenomenon is not explicitly defined in the ANSI specifications, but the specifications suggest that phenomena are operation subsequences that may lead to anomalous (perhaps non-serializable) behavior.
 We refer to anomalies in what follows when making suggested additions to the set of ANSI phenomena.
-As shown later, there is a technical distinction between anomalies and phenomena, but this dis-
+As shown later, there is a technical distinction between anomalies and phenomena, but this distinction is not crucial for a general understanding.